TIBHannover/cross-modal_entity_consistency/README.md

 cd /src
 ```

 ### Build Dataset

-Please download and build the dataset using the script provided in this repository.
-Simply run:
+You can use the script provided in this repository to download and build the dataset:
 ```shell script
 python build_dataset.py
 ```